Sutra 1.2 — Oh… this is about my mind, not yoga poses.

 It drifts toward something that might happen later.

-Many of us assume the opposite.
-We assume the mind is naturally chaotic and that peace must somehow be created.
+Many of us assume this turbulence is simply the natural state of the mind, and that peace must somehow be created.

 Clarity already exists beneath the movement.